What Is Payment for Order Flow (PFOF)?

 1. A retail investor puts in a buy or sell order through their brokerage account.

 2. The brokerage firm routes the order to a market maker.

-4. The market maker is required to find the “best execution,” which could mean the best price, swiftest trade or the trade most likely to get the order done.
+4. The market maker is required to find the “best execution,” which could mean the best price, swiftest trade, or the trade most likely to get the order done.

-Business publications have reported that the amount in rebates a brokerage receives is tied to the size of the trades.
+Usually the amount in rebates a brokerage receives is tied to the size of the trades.
 Smaller orders are less likely to have an impact on market prices, motivating market makers to pay more for them.
 The type of stocks traded can also affect how much they get paid for in rebates, since volatile stocks have wider spreads and market makers profit more from them.

 What Are Market Makers?

-Market makers–also known as electronic trading firms–are regulated firms that buy and sell shares all day, collecting profits from bid-ask spreads.
+Market makers — also known as electronic trading firms — are regulated firms that buy and sell shares all day, collecting profits from bid-ask spreads.
 The market maker profits can execute trades from their own inventory or in the market.
 Offering quotes and bidding on both sides of the market helps keep it liquid.

 Market makers that execute retail orders are also called wholesalers.
 The money that market makers collect from PFOF is usually fractions of a cent on each share, but these are reliable profits that can turn into hundreds of millions in revenue a year.
 In recent years, a number of firms have exited or sold their wholesaling businesses, leaving just a handful of electronic trading firms that handle PFOF.